Learn something new every day More Info... by email

 Early hip hop was also influenced by black nationalism.
 As young artists examined black culture and the black condition, they began to wear clothing reflective of their African roots, including Kente cloth hats.
 Kente cloth is an African textile in a range of bright patterns and colors created from weaving together various strips of silk fabric.
 The bright, soulful hip hop hats were often paired with colors reflective of Africa, such as red and green.

 In the 1990s, hip hop music became mainstream, and various styles rose up reflecting different regions of the U.S. and different influences from gangsta rap to street fashion.
 During the middle of the decade, for instance, some rappers took inspiration from mafia looks of the 1930s and could be seen wearing fedoras and other men’s dress hats.
 Among the most popular styles in hip hop hats that emerged in the 1990s was that of the baseball cap.
 These soft caps featured long, stiff brims and were worn in fluorescent bright colors.
-Often the cap was worn backwards or cocked to the side to show a brash or confident attitude.
+Often the cap was worn backward or cocked to the side to show a brash or confident attitude.

 With some rappers having connections to prison, prison style also made an impact on rap in the 1990s.
 Durags, sheer cloth coverings that can be worn to protect the hair, were adopted from the prison subculture.
 They would often be worn under hip hop caps.